 Wildlife watching provides an opportunity to sit back and immerse ourselves in nature.
-There may be an animal you want to watch; like a rare bird, a nocturnal creature, or an insect; or you want to spend more time observing what’s in your garden, local park, or nature reserve.
+Is there an animal you’d like to watch; like a rare bird, nocturnal creature, or an insect?

-Either way, to help you start spotting even the shiest of creatures, we have created this guide to help you.
-What to wear, where to go, and when.
-If you’re happy wildlife watching close to home, or wish to head off for a long weekend away, pick up your binoculars and get ready to embrace the great outdoors!
+To help you start spotting the shiest of creatures, we’ve created this guide to help.
+Plus, what to wear and when.
+If you’re happy wildlife watching in your garden, or wish for a long weekend away, pick up your binoculars and get ready to observe some wildlife!

 How do I start wildlife watching?